fairdataihub/SODA-for-SPARC-Docs/README.md

 You can use the version script to create a new documentation version based on the latest content in the `docs` directory.
 That specific set of documentation will then be preserved and accessible even as the documentation in the `docs` directory changes moving forward.

 Ideally, you should create a new branch and update the relevant pages.
-Then send a PR with [@megasanjay](https://github.com/megasanjay) on the review page.
+Then send a PR with [@megasanjay](https://github.com/megasanjay) or [@aaronm-2112](https://github.com/aaronm-2112) on the review page.

 Only do these steps after all changes to the documentation for the specific version have been completed: